 Summary problem "safety: (B) vandalism"

-"Vandalism" is another problem mainly experienced by the Neighborhood Garden and Public to some participants being less active or leaving the initiative.
+"Vandalism" is another problem mainly experienced by the Neighborhood Garden and Public Park Garden initiative.
+Their belongings are destroyed which frustrates the gardeners and leads to some participants being less active or leaving the initiative.